 Picking an aloof passerby’s pocket: Contest Thievery (agility) vs intrigue (charisma)

-Performance (charisma): Performance is creating and preforming some sort of art.
+Performance (charisma): Performance is creating and performing some sort of art.
 It can be dancing, painting, singing, playing musical instruments, etc. Performance can inspire your allies, distract your enemies, or earn a living providing you are good enough.
 A creature’s performance is tracked separately for each type of art.
 For example, a creature with 3 ranks in performance to dance still has 0 ranks when using performance to sing.

 Examples of performance: